Nationwide Sales Tax Audit Defense Attorney

 State use tax issues for certain types of businesses are more robust.
 For example, businesses that are in construction or real property improvement industries have low exposure on the sales side of an audit, but often have a very high potential for exposure on the purchase side.
 Most items purchased and installed into the real property are often taxable to the business, and in many industries, normally nontaxable services, like labor, may be subject to use tax.
 For the uninformed business, a large assessment of its purchases can put them out of business.

-Why Do Business Owners Overpay State Sales Tax?
+Reasons Why Business Owners Overpay State Sales Tax

 Our skilled team of sales and use tax experts have found that there are 3 main reasons why businesses overpay state sales tax rather than appropriately challenging the assessment: